Atlantic blue marlin: Range and migration

 Blue marlin are found year-round in tropical oceanic waters of the Atlantic.
 The range expands into temperate waters of the Northern and Southern Hemispheres during the warmer months and contracts towards the Equator during colder months.
-Warm currents such as the Gulf Stream in the western Atlantic have a major influence on their seasonal distribution.
+Warm currents, such as the Gulf Stream, in the western Atlantic have a major influence on their seasonal distribution.

+Being the most tropic of all the billfishes, they spend a lot of time in the water column shifting from the top to a depth of 100 meters.
+They spend most nights near the surface and dive to deeper depths during the day.
+Limited from going any lower by the water temperature and oxygen levels.

 The blue marlin's latitudinal range extends from about 45°N to about 35°S. It is less abundant in the eastern Atlantic, where it mostly occurs off Africa between the latitudes of 25°N and 25°S. The largest numbers are usually found in waters warmer than 24 °C (75 °F), but blue marlin have been found at surface water temperatures as high as 30.5 °C (86.9 °F) and as low as 21.7 °C (71.1 °F).

 Tagging studies, using conventional "spaghetti" tags, and more recently pop-up satellite tags, have given researchers a glimpse into blue marlin migration patterns and habits.
 Recaptures of tagged fish have shown multiple movements between the Caribbean Islands and Venezuela and the Bahamas, as well as between the Caribbean Saint Thomas, U.S. Virgin Islands and West Africa, and interocean travel.
 Most notably, a blue marlin tagged off the coast of Delaware was recovered near the island of Mauritius off the southeast coast of Africa in the Indian Ocean – a voyage of 9,254 miles.
 Several fish have been recaptured in the same general area where they were tagged, implying reverse migration after/over several years, but the data are insufficient to accurately determine seasonality.

 Predators and parasites

-Once blue marlin reach maturity, they have few predators, with the most important being killer whales and large pelagic sharks such as the shortfin mako and great white shark.
+Once blue marlin reach maturity, they have few predators, with the most important being killer whales and large pelagic sharks, such as the shortfin mako and great white shark.

 Blue marlin have many parasites, including from these groups: Digenea (flukes), Didymozoidea (tissue flukes), Monogenea (gillworms), Cestoda (tapeworms), Nematoda (roundworms), Acanthocephala (spiny-headed worms), copepods, barnacles, and cookiecutter sharks.